|

 44. intangible

-incapable of being perceived by the senses especially the sense of touch
+incapable of being perceived by the senses, especially touch

 45. work through